 The best fabric gaming chair

-Evolving the racing chair aesthetic to a more mature piece of furniture, Corsair’s T3 Rush tones down the bold colors to a slick microfiber weave that’s comfortable, yet doesn’t retain heat.
-The breathable fabric makes extended play sessions possible.
+Evolving the racing chair aesthetic to a more mature piece of furniture, Corsair’s T3 Rush tones down the bold colors to a slick microfiber weave that’s soft, comfortable, yet doesn’t retain heat.
+The breathable fabric makes extended gaming sessions possible.
 Most surprisingly the neutral color palette helps this gaming chair fit in your parent’s basement as much as it does a ritzy soho loft.

 A padded neck cushion and memory foam lumbar support envelops you in comfort and keeps your eyes on the prize.
 Adjusting the armrests is effortless.
 From height to orientation you can switch between an upright keyboard and mouse position for FPS games to lounging back with a controller for some unranked play later on.
 With the addition of a footrest, one would probably never leave this chair.
-Here’s to hoping Corsair reads this suggestion.
+Here’s to hoping Corsair reads and maybe adds this suggestion.

 Weight Limit: 265 pounds | Tilt: 90 to 180 | Seatbase Width: 22 inches | Height adjustment: 3.5 inches | Standout Feature: Mature multi-functional design that flips between a gaming chair and a lounge chair